Jitesh Gadhia, Baron Gadhia

-Jitesh Kishorekumar Gadhia, Baron Gadhia is a British investment banker, Conservative Party donor and member of the House of Lords.
+Jitesh Kishorekumar Gadhia, Baron Gadhia (born 27 May 1971) is a British investment banker, Conservative Party donor and member of the House of Lords.
 A member of the Leader's Group of high-value donors, he was described by The Herald as a member of David Cameron's "inner circle".

 Education and career

-Gadhia was a pupil at Gayton High Comprehensive School (Harrow) from 1982-1986.
-Gadhia studied economics at the University of Cambridge and the London Business School, where he was a Sloan Fellow.
+Gadhia was a pupil at Gayton High Comprehensive School (now Harrow High School) from 1982 to 1986, before going on to study economics at Fitzwilliam College, Cambridge, and the London Business School, where he was a Sloan Fellow.

 Gadhia is a senior managing director at The Blackstone Group, a US private equity firm.
 Prior to this, he worked for Barclays, ABN AMRO, and Barings Bank, which collapsed while he worked there.
 He also sits on the board of UK Financial Investments.
 Gadhia was a trustee of Nesta, and has written for The Daily Telegraph.

 In September 2017, Gadhia was appointed a non-executive director of fracking company Third Energy, though questions were raised about a potential conflict of interest when the company was late publishing its annual results, amid concerns about its financial resilience and ability to fund clean-up costs.
 Gadhia resigned as a director in September 2018.